CyberBill1/Azure-Resource-Lock/README.md

-# Ifeanyi-Barth
+# Azure Resourse Lock
-This is a Repository housing my Personal Website
+This project is designed to present security for Azure management Console

+We achieve this by preventing accidental deletion or modification of cloud resources